 You can provide top quality ingredients and prepare it safely.
 No need to worry about contamination.

 The downside is that it is not as easy as it sounds.
 Commercial dog food companies spend countless sums of money to research dog nutrition so that their product will contain the right ingredients in the right quantities.

 So the price of the food depends on where you shop and the quality of the ingredients to use.
-It is more time-consuming and may not be practical if you travel and must board your dog periodically.
+It is more time-consuming and may not be practical if you travel.

 The nutrients that you add to your dog’s evening stew might be top notch, but unless you are well versed in canine nutrition, you may not be providing a well-balanced, complete diet unless you supplement.